virtual-biohackathons/covid-19-bh20/README.md

 # Code of conduct

-Anyone participating agrees to abide by the code of conduct as given stated on our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Anyone participating agrees to abide by the code of conduct as given by [Code of Conduct](./CODE_OF_CONDUCT.md).
 Please bring any concerns to the immediate attention of our coordinating team:

 # Coordinating team